urbainvaes/vim-ripple/README.md

 New REPLs can be defined in the dictionary `g:ripple_repls`.
 These definitions take precedence over the default REPLs defined in the plugin, which are listed below.
-In the dictionary, the keys are `filetype`s, and the values are either of the following:
+In the dictionary, the keys are `filetype`s and the values are either of the following:

 - A string containing the command to start the REPL (e.g. `ipython`, `guile`).